STMicroelectronics/STMems_Machine_Learning_Core/application_examples/lsm6dsox/Yoga pose recognition/README.md

 ## 1 - Introduction

 The Yoga Pose recognition algorithm described in this example is intended for wearable devices, since all the data logs have been acquired with the device placed on the left leg, with the orientation described in section 2.
 Fourteen different classes are recognized, as described in section 3.

-The **Machine Learning Core (MLC)** is configured to run at 104 Hz, features are extracted using windows of 52 samples, therefore the Decision Tree classifier output is updated two times per second (104 Hz / 52 = 2 Hz).

-Only accelerometer data is used.
-The full-scale is set to 2 g.
-Three different features are computed:

-- Mean on accelerometer X axis
-- Mean on accelerometer Y axis
-- Mean on accelerometer Z axis
+For information on how to integrate this algorithm in the target platform, please follow the instructions available in the README file of the [application_examples]( https://github.com/STMicroelectronics/STMems_Machine_Learning_Core/tree/master/application_examples ) folder.

+For information on how to create similar algorithms, please follow the instructions provided in the [configuration_examples]( https://github.com/STMicroelectronics/STMems_Machine_Learning_Core/tree/master/configuration_examples ) folder.

+The Yoga Pose recognition example is provided also as a complete configuration example, with all the details on the configuration procedure using specific HW/SW tools, and also including data logs: [example_1_sensortilebox_stble_unico]( https://github.com/STMicroelectronics/STMems_Machine_Learning_Core/tree/master/configuration_examples/example_1_sensortilebox_stble_unico ).

-## 2 - Device orientation
+## 2 - Sensor configuration and orientation

+The accelerometer is configured with ±2 *g* full scale and 104 Hz output data rate.

 The [SensorTile.Box](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mems-motion-sensor-eval-boards/steval-mksbox1v1.html) is placed on the left leg (see picture below).
 Other devices can be used as well, provided that the orientation of sensor axes is correct.